1 – Your Savings Rate Is The Most Important Decision Of Your Financial Life

 “Money is nothing more than a reflection of your creativity, your capacity to focus, and your ability to add value and receive back.
 If you can find a way to create value—that is, add value for a massive number of people—you will have an opportunity to have a massive amount of economic abundance in your life.”

 One of the strongest negative beliefs about money in our culture is that wealthy people are greedy, or not charitable, or just got lucky, etc…

 But by and large the wealthy are quality individuals who created a lot of value for others.
-Of course there’s exceptions but those exceptions are rare.
-For example, look at work of Bill Gates, Elon Musk, or Jeff Bezos.
+Of course, there are exceptions but those exceptions are rare.
+For example, look at the work of Bill Gates, Elon Musk, or Jeff Bezos.
 These three have created massive value in our society, created millions of jobs, made many of our lives better.